FarrahStark/PaulsRedditFeed/readme.md

 - Powershell Core 7.2+ (used for automating project setup)
 - .NET 6 SDK/Runtime
 - Docker (used to host a local redis database for caching, sticky websocket sessions and, integration testing)
-- Get Reddit API Secrets (request the secrets from paulstark256@gmail.com)
+- Setup Reddit API Secrets for local environment (request the secrets from paul via email)

 ### Running the project Locally